Love Stinks (album)

-Love Stinks is the ninth studio album by American rock band The J. Geils Band.
-The album was released on January 28, 1980 by EMI Records.
+Love Stinks is the ninth studio album by American rock band the J. Geils Band.
+The album was released on January 28, 1980, by EMI Records.

-The title song, "Love Stinks" is a rant against unrequited love.
+The title song, "Love Stinks", is a rant against unrequited love.
 It has been covered by industrial metal band Bile, by Andru Branch in the film Love Stinks, Joan Jett in the film Mr. Wrong and Adam Sandler in the film The Wedding Singer.

+Critical reception

 Cash Box said that the single "Just Can't Wait" has "earthy old wave rock guitar riffing, with a souped up synthesized farfisa organ sound."
 Record World called it "certified boogie music with a hook that will grab summer listeners."
+Classic Rock History critic Brian Kachejian named "Just Can't Wait" as the band's 7th best song, stating that "The song’s Farfisa organ lick was very symbolic of the sound of the early 1980s, when all styles of music were merging into a new wave-type sound."

 Track listing

 All songs written by Peter Wolf and Seth Justman, except where noted.